pipe-cd/pipecd/docs/content/en/blog/pipecd-at-kubecon-hongkong-2024.md

 tags: ["Conference", "News"]
 ---

-[KubeCon Hong Kong 2024](https://events.linuxfoundation.org/kubecon-cloudnativecon-open-source-summit-ai-dev-china/) is only four more weeks away!
+[KubeCon Hong Kong 2024](https://events.linuxfoundation.org/kubecon-cloudnativecon-open-source-summit-ai-dev-china/) is only two weeks away!
 PipeCD team is excited to announce upcoming activities at KubeCon.
 Let's come to meet each other and share insights and knowledge 🙌

 ### PipeCD's session with Karmada